SuchitKalluru/File-Command-Line-Application/README.md

 Delete - In order to use the delete functionality of the application the user would need to type "./fops delete <source> <destination>".

-Convert - The Convert functionality is able to convert the <source> file into a .json or .csv file based on what the extension of the <source> file is.
+Convert - The Convert functionality is able to convert the "<source>" file into a .json or .csv file based on what the extension of the "<source>" file is.
 In order to use this functionality the user would need to type "./fops convert <source> <destination>".